rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### <a name="sdk-keys"></a>#4 Adding subscription ID and config URL.

-It is required set your app's subscription key and config endpoint URL using one of these methods:
+It is required to set your app's subscription key and config endpoint URL using one of these methods:

 * Build-time configuration
   - Add the following in your app's AndroidManifest.xml: